YamiHeike/Movieland_java/README.md

 ## Example API Requests

-Here are some example `curl` commands you can use to interact with the API:
+Here are some example `curl` commands you can use to interact with the API.
+Some may require populating the database:

 ### Create a Genre